| African TransportThis dive is most definitely not for

 Quarter Destroyer ahead.
 When at 9.05 p.m. with Whitby High Light coming

+into view, a large explosion occurred on the starboard side.
 A torpedo from a German U-boat, which must have been inshore of the

 convoy in Runswick Bay, struck the steamer just below the water line